11 Signs of Having High Self-Awareness That Set You Apart From Others

 The majority of people think that the issue is a lack of self-discipline, but in reality, there is a lack of awareness.
 You are not weak; you are only blind to your own internal functioning.

-When someone says something, your brain perceives it right away, and an emotion is triggered by that interpretation, resulting in a reaction.
+When someone says something, your brain processes it immediately, and an emotion is triggered by that interpretation, resulting in a reaction.
 The entire chain feels automatic since it moves quickly.
 A high level of self-awareness allows you to observe the unseen chain by slowing it down.

-Although 95% of people think they are self-aware, only roughly 10–15% actually meet the criteria when tested objectively, according to research by organisational psychologist Dr. Tasha Eurich, who studied over 5,000 people.
+Although 95% of people think they are self-aware, only roughly 10–15% actually meet the criteria when tested objectively, according to research by organisational psychologist Dr Tasha Eurich, who studied over 5,000 people6.
 The gap explains why so many capable people continue to be confused by their own actions.

 Why Is High Self-Awareness So Rare?